Brackley: History

-In the 11th and 12th centuries Brackley was in the Hundred of Odboldistow and in the Manor of Halse.
+In the 11th and 12th centuries, Brackley was in the Hundred of Odboldistow and in the Manor of Halse.
 Richard I (The Lionheart) named five official sites for jousting tournaments so that such events could not be used as local wars, and Brackley was one of these.
 The tournament site is believed to be to the south of the castle where the A422 now passes.

 The town was the site of an important meeting between the barons and representatives of the King in 1215, the year of Magna Carta.
-Magna Carta required King John to proclaim rights, respect laws and accept that the King's wishes were subject to law.
+It required King John to proclaim rights, respect laws and accept that the King's wishes were subject to law.
 It explicitly protected certain rights of the King's subjects, whether freemen, serfs, slaves or prisoners—most notably allowing appeal against unlawful imprisonment.
 King John and the barons were to have signed Magna Carta at Brackley Castle, but they eventually did so at Runnymede.

 Market day was on Sundays until 1218, when it was changed to Wednesdays.
 It is now on Friday mornings.

 The Tudor antiquary John Leland visited Brackley, where he learned 'a Lord of the Towne' named Neville had (at an uncertain point in the past) had the parish vicar murdered.
 This he had done by having the man buried alive.
 The writer Daniel Codd observed that in the grounds of St Peter's Church, a human-shaped stone effigy is sometimes pointed out as being connected with the event.

-In 1597 the town was incorporated by Elizabeth I. It had a mayor, six aldermen and 26 burgesses.
+In 1597, the town was incorporated by Elizabeth I. It had a mayor, six aldermen and 26 burgesses.

 In 1602, the metaphysical poet John Donne was elected as Member of Parliament for the constituency of Brackley.

 Brackley used to be known for wool and lace-making.
 It had 20 houses in the 18th century.
-In August 1882 the Brackley Lawn Tennis Club organised the Brackley LTC Tournament, as part of the Brackley Show.
+In August 1882, the Brackley Lawn Tennis Club organised the Brackley LTC Tournament, as part of the Brackley Show.

-In 1901 the population of the town was 2,467.
+In 1901, the population of the town was 2,467.
+From 1974 to 2021, it was art of the South Northamptonshire district.

 Brackley Poor Law Union

-Brackley used the poor house at Culworth until 1834, when Parliament passed the Poor Law Amendment Act and as a result Brackley Poor Law Union was founded.
-A workhouse for 250 people was built in 1836, southwest of the town on Banbury Road.
+Brackley used the poor house at Culworth until 1834, when Parliament passed the Poor Law Amendment Act and, as a result, Brackley Poor Law Union was founded.
+A workhouse for 250 people was built in 1836, south-west of the town on Banbury Road.
 It was demolished in the 1930s.